RKS Liblice 2

 The RKS Liblice 2 are two 355 m tall guyed masts located east of Prague near Liblice, in close proximity of the RKS Liblice 1.
 These lattice steel towers are built 120 m apart from each other, what formed a slightly directional radiation pattern directed towards Spanish Madrid transmitter on the same frequency.
 The masts carry a special anti-fading cage aerials.
 Designed by Jan Šťovíček, these supertall towers currently stand as the tallest towers in the world used for broadcasting in the medium-wave range.
-RKS Liblice-2 was built in 1976, and was used for broadcasting on 639 kHz until December 31st, 2021.
+RKS Liblice-2 was built in 1976, and is used for broadcasting on 639 kHz, with a period of inactivity from January 2022 to September 2023.
 During construction, two new transmitter devices of the type Tesla SRV 750 with an output power of 750 kW were installed.
 At first, these transmitters were switched in parallel for a transmission power of 1500 kW, after 1990 only 750 kW was used for broadcasting.
+Since 2023, the transmitter broadcasts with only 20 kW of power, a significant lowering.
+The old transmitter device was replaced with a semiconductor type TRAM one.

 History

-The Blaw-Knox RKS Liblice was 280.4 m tall tower before it was demolished on August 11th, 2004 in lieu of the construction of the current towers.
+The Blaw-Knox RKS Liblice was 280.4 m tall tower before it was demolished on August 11, 2004, in lieu of the construction of the current towers.
 The original tower were built in 1936, by Karlova Huť; these towers survived World War II without damages.